CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 The Home Counties Bowling Association affiliates to the National Governing Body and the Association recognises the policies of their Governing Body, as set in out in the “Safeguarding Bowls Guidelines”.

-· Safeguarding is about creating a safe and welcoming environment for everyone involved, from young players to adult bowlers.
+The purpose of this statement is to outline the duty and responsibility of staff/volunteers working on behalf of the Association in relation to Safeguarding Adults at risk.
+Safeguarding is about creating a safe and welcoming environment for everyone involved, from young players to adult bowlers.
 It’s about taking steps to prevent and address any kind of harm or abuse.
 This includes supporting coaches and volunteers to spot potential problems, making sure Bowls England routes to reporting are clearly understood, and encouraging a culture of respect and fairness throughout the bowling community.

-· Who does safeguarding apply to?
+Who does safeguarding apply to?

-· While safeguarding is often associated with children, it’s equally important for adults.
+While safeguarding is often associated with children, it’s equally important for adults.
 Studies indicate that 47% of adults show characteristics of vulnerability and therefore may be at risk, highlighting the necessity of protecting all members.

-· What is not safeguarding?
+What is not safeguarding?

-· Safeguarding focuses on protecting individuals from harm, not on resolving broader issues like club culture or personality conflicts.
+Safeguarding focuses on protecting individuals from harm, not on resolving broader issues like club culture or personality conflicts.
 These issues can often be resolved through a club code of conduct agreed upon by members.
-If this fails, Bowls England Regulation 9 must be followed..
+If

-The Association Safeguarding Officer has responsibility for responding to any allegations, concerns or child protection incidents, passing information to the appropriate NGB Safeguarding Officer and informing the appropriate Association Officer where relevant.
+The Association Safeguarding Officer has responsibility for responding to any allegations, concerns or child protection incidents, passing information to the appropriate NGB Safeguarding Officer and informing the appropriate

+Association Officer where relevant.
 Parents have a responsibility to work together with the association in implementing procedures and providing their children with the necessary information to keep themselves safe.

 This statement will be monitored in partnership with the National Governing Body and Bowling Development Alliance procedures.